|Surgeon Luther V. Bell cared for John Mead and other Union wounded at Sudley Church. |

 Sudley Church, which appears in the background.
 (George Barnard | Library of Congress)

-For 11th Massachusetts surgeon Luther V. Bell, the First Battle of Bull Run was a horror show.
-Scores of wounded Union soldiers filled a small, brick church near the battlefield on the afternoon of July 21, 1861, creating a madhouse of misery for the former head of an insane asylum.
+Scores of wounded Union soldiers filled a small, brick church near the First Bull Run battlefield on July 21, 1861, creating a madhouse of misery for 11th Massachusetts surgeon Luther V. Bell, the former head of an insane asylum.

 "The whole volume of military surgery was opened before me on Sunday afternoon with illustrations horrid and sanguinary," the 55-year-old Dartmouth Medical School graduate wrote in a letter to a friend.
 "Sudley Church with its hundred wounded victims will form a picture in my sick dreams so long as I live."